Shagun6395/Spotify/README.md

 ORDER BY 2 DESC

 4.Find tracks where the energy-to-liveness ratio is greater than 1.2.
 5.Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
 **------------------------------------------------------------------------------------------------------------------------------------------------**
-ORDER BY 2 DESC
-Find tracks where the energy-to-liveness ratio is greater than 1.2.
-Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.